 By using the right promotions, retain existing patients, attract new patients, and sell a wider array of products and services to patients who have traditionally participated in a very small segment of what you offer.
 Incentives can help you leverage the power of referral-based marketing, too.
 More practices than ever are using this strategy to drive growth.

 5. Review Your Marketing Budget

 Marketing is an investment.
-A dental practice should be spending somewhere between 2-10% of their annual gross income on marketing.
+A dental practice should be spending somewhere between 2-10% of its annual gross income on marketing.
 This includes planning fees, personnel time, production costs, and implementation costs.
 Your marketing budget is very much dependent on your business goals.

-When increasing your budget it is important that you implement a plan, track your activities and track your return on investment of the marketing.
+When increasing your budget it is important that you implement a plan, track your activities and track your return on investment of marketing.
 It is important to measure Return on investment (ROI) so that you can make informed decisions on your future marketing activities.

 ROI is a simple calculation you can use to evaluate the success of your marketing tactics.
 In order for you to calculate your marketing return, you need to have systems in place to track the patients and referrals that are generated.

 Is Improving Your Marketing One Of Your New Year’s Resolutions?